 ‘Over the last century, humans have radically transformed airspace: chemically, territorially, militarily and psychologically.
 Technological developments mean that this transformation is accelerating and growing in complexity.
-There is widening disparity in the global landscape of power, with civilians increasingly subject to expanding commercial and military exploitation of technology in airspace and outer space and to the consequences of environmental change.
+There is widening disparity in the global landscape of power, with civilians increasingly subject to expanding commercial and military exploitation of technology in airspace and outer space and to the consequences of climate change.
 The associated threats are not adequately addressed by the contemporary legal framework.
 There is an urgent need for new thinking.
-One aspect of airspace requiring development is the human rights dimension.’[1]
+One aspect of airspace requiring development is the human rights dimension.’

 The hearings consider the changing environmental, cultural, social, psychological, political, military and historical definition, perception and composition of airspace.
 Its members (‘judges’) are an invited cross-section of the general public who are involved as participants in this initiative, challenging the traditional state-centric view of how international law is created.